 There is support for everyone affected by dementia, including carers.

-Alzheimer’s and other dementias are complex diseases.
-In the majority of cases they are caused by a mix of factors, called risk factors.
-Some of the risk factors for dementia, like our age and genetics, we cannot change.
+In the majority of cases dementia is caused by a mix of factors, called risk factors.
+Some of the risk factors, like our age and genetics, we cannot change.
 But there are steps we can take to look after our brain health, and to reduce our risk of dementia.

 We are often asked about the genetics of dementia – whether diseases like Alzheimer’s can be inherited, or passed down through families.